Genez-io/deployapps-landing-page/content/posts/what_are_serverless_microservices.md

 ### 3. Cold starts (unless you plan ahead)

 Serverless environments usually have to deal with latency and cold starts when code hasn’t been running for a while.
-The best way to counter this disadvantage is to partner up with a tech company that has developed a workaround to them. {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/#genezio-functions-vs-aws-lambda-vs-gcp-vs-vercel-vs-netlify" >}}Genezio Functions{{< /external-link >}}, for example, are designed to prevent cold starts for any serverless app and starts up to 4x faster than AWS Lambda.
+The best way to counter this disadvantage is to partner up with a tech company that has developed a workaround to them. {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/#genezio-functions-vs-aws-lambda-vs-gcp-vs-vercel-vs-netlify" >}}DeployApps Functions{{< /external-link >}}, for example, are designed to prevent cold starts for any serverless app and starts up to 4x faster than AWS Lambda.

 ### 4. Low visibility